Precision Concrete Craftsmanship

 During this initial phase, we also grind to the desired depth of aggregate exposure.
 Cream finish, salt and pepper, small aggregate or large aggregate.

-Patching, Repairs and Joint Filling
+Patching, Repairs & Joint Filling

 Once the initial surface preparation is complete, we fill gaps and voids with a cement patch or urethane material.
 If desired, we can also fill joints with polyurea or other suitable materials.